alphapku/stk/README_MORE.md

     - Use the mid-price of the bid and the ask
     - Use the worse price: If you are long, the bid is used; if you are short, the ask is used
     - Use the last traded price.
 In our system, this is used
+- We get the current volume in the positionWith from `PortfolioUnits` in mock Position.
+- 2 decimal place are used for percent showning, so if a value in terms of percentage is, e.g., 10.12%, the shown value is "10.12".
 ## Field mapping
 - `averagePrice` in `equityPositions` are assumed to be the open price of the positions
 - Use field definitions in json file, so `backOfficeAvailableUnits` and `backOfficePortfolioUnits` are used, `availableUnits` and `portfolioUnits` are changed accordingly